Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 She slipped *between* its teeth, and heard them chomp shut bare inches behind her.
 The Brown One dropped back down to the boggy ground with a splash, and she recovered from her evasive sideslip by powering under its belly, zipping low across the water, and then climbing sharply.

 There was a frustrated roar, and she relaxed.
-Losing the drone would have been…
+Losing the drone would have been...

 Well.
 Seeing teeth like *that* coming toward her had been intimidating enough.
 The surge of adrenaline made her giggle, and she circled the drone up to an altitude of maybe a hundred feet or so, set it to hover, and radioed Julian.